kathy9980/TIF/readme.md

 matlab -nojvm -nodisplay -nosplash -singleCompThread -r "batchTIF('task',$SLURM_ARRAY_TASK_ID, 'ntasks',$SLURM_ARRAY_TASK_MAX, 'ARDTiles','18TXM','hide_date','2021-06-16','analysis_scale','30to10');exit"
 ```

 In this bash file, we applied the TIF algorithm to a subarea of T18TXM using 60 cores.
-Note: The input data, dervied from the [StackS2Data.m](), are in the BIP format.
-Each line contains the time series of a subset image with 10 rows with 10980 cols on each row.
+Note: The input data area in the BIP format.
+Each line contains the time series of a subset image with 10 rows and 10980 cols on each row.
+To prepare your own input, run the [StackS2Data.m]().

 To submit a HPC job, use the command below.